revaturelabs/interviewquestions/Java/Java 8/method reference.md

               list.forEach(System.out::println);  <br>

-- Here we are using forEach method to display the elements one by one in the list.
+- Here we are using the forEach method to display the elements one by one in the list.

 </details>